learn-co-curriculum/redux-flow/README.md

 let action = {type: 'INCREASE_COUNT'}
 ```

-Somehow I want to send this action to the state so that at the end my state is updated to look at the following:
+Somehow I want to send this action to the state so that at the end my state is updated to look like the following:

 `state -> {count: 1}`